Deploy a *nix universal forwarder manually

 Install the universal forwarder

-You can install the universal forwarder on a *nix machine using a package or a tar file.
-To install the universal forwarder on any of the supported *nix environments, see the set of *nix install topics in the Installation manual:
+You can install the universal forwarder on a *nix host with a package or a tar file.
+To install the universal forwarder on any of the supported *nix operating systems, see the installation topic for installing a full Splunk Enterprise instance in the Installation Manual:

 - Install on Linux

 - Install on Solaris